 3. Assess your skills and capabilities

-When hiking solo, it is highly recommended to stay within the safe limits in terms of technical skills, navigational challenges, elevation gain, and mileage.
+When hiking solo, it is highly recommended to stay within the safe limits of technical skills, navigational challenges, elevation gain, and mileage.
 It is not the right time to experiment with the hiking trails.
 Check your current health status as well.
 Your mental and physical health should be in good condition.
-Postpone the trip if you do not feel well, and recovering from a serious injury or ailment.
+Postpone the trip if you do not feel well and recovering from a serious injury or ailment.
 Moreover, you should not hike alone if you have still unresolved serious personal, family, or work problems.
 Deal with your issues first before you head out into the wild.